mountaindriver/SQL-Database-For-Company-Workforce/README.md

   ## Usage

   This is a content management system that allows non-developers to easily view and interact with information.
+    1. Open intergrated terminal
+    2. type in and run "npm i"
+    3. type in and run "node index"

   <p align="right">(<a href="#readme-top">back to top</a>)</p>